[Analysis] What are political implications of the ECB monetary austerity?

 In the book, The Capital Order, Clara Mattei, who is an assistant professor of economics at the New School for Social Research in New York, documented how interest-rate hikes and slashes in social expenditures helped solidify and pave the way to fascism in the 1920s — often with the help of centrist liberals.

-Although fascism from a century ago cannot readily be equated with today's far-right parties winning anti-migration, anti-green electoral victories in Italy, Greece, Sweden, Germany and possibly Spain, the austerity policies are similar and it makes sense to be aware of the link between monetary tightening and reactionary politics.
+Although fascism from a century ago cannot readily be equated with today's far-right parties winning anti-migration, anti-green electoral victories in Italy, Greece, Sweden, Austria, Germany and possibly Spain, the austerity policies are similar and it makes sense to be aware of the link between monetary tightening and reactionary politics.

 Indeed Italy's far-right Giorgia Meloni has railed against ECB rate hikes which she described last week as "a hateful hidden tax that hits the poorest", even while she scrapped a minimum income scheme for the unemployed which lifted a million people out of poverty back home, and imposed a regressive flat tax.

+A recent study on voting patterns found that the "main economic explanation" behind the populist vote in Europe is prolonged economic decline.

-In Germany, the far-right party Alternative For Germany (AFD) is riding high in opinion polls, on an anti-migrant agenda and blames the economic downturn on costly green policies.
-The historian Katja Hoyer recently linked the rise of the AFD and the popularity of their message to the "widespread sense of crisis" in the country.
+In Germany, for example, the far-right party Alternative For Germany (AFD) is riding high in opinion polls, on an anti-migrant agenda and blames the economic downturn on costly green policies.

+The historian Katja Hoyer also recently linked the rise of the AFD and the popularity of their message to the "widespread sense of crisis" in the country, especially (but not exclusively) East Germany, where incomes are lower.

 The sense of crisis is likely to become more intense once governments feel forced to cut costs and rate hikes that are meant to induce a recession and increase unemployment start to bite.